Arizona mom arrested for questioning local government in front of 10-year-old daughter fights back

 Massie reiterated that the policy is unconstitutional, and in response, Hall called Surprise Police Officer Steven Shernicoff to escort her from the building.
 When Massie argued, telling the officer not to touch her, he placed her in handcuffs and removed her from the room.

-Massie's attorney, Conor Fitzpatrick with the Foundation of Individual Rights and Expression (FIRE), said the woman was detained for at least two hours, given a "pretty invasive pat down" and fingerprinted — an ordeal that violated her Fourth Amendment rights, according to the lawsuit.
+Massie's attorney, Conor Fitzpatrick with the Foundation for Individual Rights and Expression (FIRE), said the woman was detained for at least two hours, given a "pretty invasive pat down" and fingerprinted — an ordeal that violated her Fourth Amendment rights, according to the lawsuit.

 HARVARD, COLUMBIA RANK LAST IN NONPROFIT'S 2025 COLLEGE FREE SPEECH SCORECARD